complexlogic/rsgain/README.md

 Binary files are provided on the Release Page.
 You can also build the program youself, see [BUILDING].

 ### Windows
 rsgain is compatible with Windows 10 and later.
-Download the win64 .zip file from the [latest release], and extract its contents to a directory of your choosing.
+Download the win64 .zip file from the [latest release](https://github.com/complexlogic/rsgain/releases/latest), and extract its contents to a directory of your choosing.

 It is recommended to add the directory to your `Path` system environment variable so you can invoke the program with the `rsgain` command instead of using the full path to its .exe file.
 In the Windows taskbar search, type "env", then select "Edit the system environment variables".
 In the resulting window, click the "Environment variables" button.
 In the next window under "System variables", select "Path", then press Edit.
 Add the folder that you extracted `rsgain.exe` to in the previous step.

 ### macOS
 There is currently no binary packages available for macOS, so Mac users will need to build from source.
 See [BUILDING].

-If anybody is willing to maintain a Homebrew package for rsgain, please reach out by making an [Issue] or [Discussion].
+If anybody is willing to maintain a Homebrew package for rsgain, please reach out by making an [Issue](https://github.com/complexlogic/rsgain/issues).

 ### Linux
-An amd64 .deb package is provided on the release page.
+An amd64 .deb package is provided on the [release page](https://github.com/complexlogic/rsgain/releases/latest).
 It is installable on most APT-based distro releases from 2020 and later.

 There is a also a PKGBUILD script for Arch/Manjaro users.
 Install rsgain by running the following commands from a clean directory:
 ```